 We'll never forget that it's your holiday, but we'll care for it like it's our own.

-Our preference, wherever possible, is to avoid larger hotels and lodges in favour of those with real character, but you can be sure that we will find you the best blend of location and comfort that your budget allows.
-We believe that the places you stay should be a memorable part of your safari, not just somewhere to sleep.
+Over the years we’ve discovered some wonderful camps and lodges and would love to recommend them to you.
+Our preference, wherever possible, is to avoid larger hotels and lodges, choosing instead of those with real character.
+We’ll find you the best blend of location and comfort that your budget allows.
+If you already know where you want to stay, great!
+Just tell us and we’ll build it into your safari.
+The places you stay should be a memorable part of your safari, not just somewhere to sleep.

 Wildlife Photography Africa is bound by Regulation 16 of the Package Travel, Package Holidays and Package Tours Regulations 1992 to make certain arrangements to provide security for the refund of money paid over by consumers and for the repatriation of consumers in the event of insolvency of Wildlife Photography Africa.
-Click here for more details.

 Take a few minutes to view this simple yet powerful message from award winning conservationist Clive Stockil